amino-os/Amino.Run/docs/design_proposals/MasterSlaveDM.md

 A few things worth mentioning:

 * Log file maintains two pointers: *LargestReplicatedIndex* and *LargestCommittedIndex*.
-Because master applies every request to its Sapphire object, the LargestCommittedIndex is also the LargestReceivedIndex on the log file.
-Because master replicates requests to slave asnychronously, LargestReplicatedIndex may sometimes fall bahind LargestCommittedIndex.
-Because every request received by slave is also a successfully replicated request, the LargestReplicatedIndex on slave is also the LargestReceivedIndex.
-Because slave applies requests on Sapphire asynchronously, LargestCommittedIndex may sometimes fall behind LargestReplicatedIndex.
+Because master applies every request to its Sapphire object, on master, the LargestCommittedIndex is also the LargestReceivedIndex on the log file.
+Because master replicates requests to slave asnychronously, LargestReplicatedIndex may sometimes fall bahind LargestCommittedIndex on master.
+Because every request received by slave is also a successfully replicated request, on slave, the LargestReplicatedIndex on slave is also the LargestReceivedIndex.
+Because slave applies requests on Sapphire asynchronously, LargestCommittedIndex may sometimes fall behind LargestReplicatedIndex on slave.

 * Server periodically snapshot its log file for failure recovery purpose.
 Snapshots are stored in a snapshot log file.